 This is part of our series looking at NC’s registered voters.
-Other stories include an in-depth look at NC’s Republican voters and an in-depth look at NC’s Democratic voters.
-This is an update of our 2020 piece.
+Other stories include an in-depth look at NC’s Republican voters and an in-depth look at NC’s Democrat voters.
+This is an update of our story from October 2022.

 Younger voters are the most likely to register as unaffiliated.
-Forty-five percent of voters ages 18-34 are registered unaffiliated compared to 38% of voters ages 35-54, 28% of voters ages 55-74, and 24% of voters 75 and older.
+Forty-six percent of voters ages 18-34 are registered unaffiliated compared to 39% of voters ages 35-54, 29% of voters ages 55-74, and 25% of voters 75 and older.
 As a result, younger adults, especially those ages 18-34, comprise a larger share of unaffiliated voters than the overall electorate.

-Across North Carolina’s 100 counties, the county share of unaffiliated voters ranges from about one in six voters to more than two in every five voters.
+Across North Carolina’s 100 counties, the county share of unaffiliated voters ranges from about one in five voters to nearly one in every two voters.
 Unlike patterns of Democrat and Republican registrations, there are less clear regional patterns in unaffiliated registrations.
 The top 10 counties for unaffiliated voters include:

-The top counties for unaffiliated voters include college towns (Watauga, Orange) and military communities (Onslow), as well as one of the most populous counties (Wake) and one of the least populous counties (Camden) in the state.
+The top counties for unaffiliated voters include one of the most populous counties (Wake) and one of the least populous counties (Camden) in the state.

 Counties with the lowest rates of unaffiliated voter registrations were in the northeast.
 Edgecombe County (16%) had the fewest voters registered unaffiliated, followed by Warren (20%), and Hertford (21%).

-Note: analysis presented is of the 10/22/2022 voter registration file from NC’s State Board of Elections.
+Note: Analysis presented is of the 9/23/2023 voter registration file from NC’s State Board of Elections.
 Analysis is limited to individuals who are active, inactive, or temporary registered voters.
-Voters with reported birth age of 116 years or older were excluded from the age analysis.
-Voters with registration dates prior to 1930 were excluded from the registration date analysis.
+Voters with a reported birth age of 116 years or older were excluded from the age analysis.
+Thus, those born before 1909 were excluded.
+Likewise, voters with registration dates prior to 1930 were excluded from the registration date analysis.